 MAPS™ GSM Abis over TDM supports TRAU traffic with additional licenses.
 The TRAU Traffic commands includes Transmit TRAU DTMF Digits (Send TRAU File, Send TRAU Tones), Receive Actions (Monitor TRAU Digits, Rx TRAU File, Monitor TRAU Tones), and Stop Traffic Actions.

-GL has enhanced the MAPS™ protocol emulation tool to simulate multi-protocol and multi-interface offering a complete range of test solutions, covering the entire 2G, 3G, and 4G network.
+GL has enhanced the MAPS™ protocol emulation tool to emulate multi-protocol and multi-interface offering a complete range of test solutions, covering the entire 2G, 3G, and 4G network.

 By mimicking real-world customer behavior in lab environments, our solutions allow mobile operators and equipment manufacturers to verify their wireless networks before deployment.
-In other words, one can setup a virtual real-time network simulating all the network elements using “MAPS™ 2G Wireless Lab Suite”.
-The test suite supports simulation of GSM Abis, GSM A, C/D/E, Gb, and GnGp interfaces.
+In other words, one can setup a virtual real-time network emulating all the network elements using “MAPS™ 2G Wireless Lab Suite”.
+The test suite supports emulation of GSM Abis, GSM A, C/D/E, Gb, and GnGp interfaces.

 MAPS™ GSM Abis over IP supports CS Domain RTP traffic with additional PKS102 licenses.
 Supported RTP traffic types include – Auto Traffic Tx Rx File, Tones, Digits, FAX, User-defined traffic, and IVR.